angelaalves/countries-api-challenge/README.md

 run npm install

 npm start
-(The default por is localhost:3000)
+(The default port is localhost:3000)

 and it should be it :)